Before you begin

 If none of the earlier mentioned deployment options are used, you must have the Cloud Key Management feature enabled.
 For more information, see Configure Key Management for Cloud Apps.

 Step 4: Configure a profile to protect Exchange Online data

-To back up Office 365: Exchange Online data, you must specify the Office 365 backup settings in an existing profile or in a new profile. inSync will start backing up the user data from Office 365 as per the backup schedule that is defined for a profile with Cloud Apps feature enabled.
+To back up Microsoft 365: Exchange Online data, you must specify the Microsoft 365 backup settings in an existing profile or in a new profile. inSync will start backing up the user data from Microsoft 365 as per the backup schedule that is defined for a profile with Cloud Apps feature enabled.